TechZech/Doubly-Linked-List-Container/README.md

 # Doubly-Linked-List-Container
 Implementation a doubly-linked list class template List and its associated iterators, with the same interface and iterator usage as that found in the C++ STL

+The list of supported functions of my doubly-linked list class can be found in the **List.h** file